 It’s the same way back down the river.
 Except when I reach the concrete stairs down the last steep section, I take an alternate path to the right.
 This is a more natural bush track, that winds down the steep slope back to the Mele Cascades entrance.

-You could do the walk in under an hour – I’ve taken two hours with many photo stops, and if you’re going for a swim in one of the many pools you could easily spend half a day here.
-It’s a bit expensive when you consider you’re just paying for access to a short walk, but the cascades and waterfall are well worth a visit.
+You could do the Mele Cascades walk in under an hour (I’ve taken two hours with many photo stops), and if you’re going for a swim in one of the many pools you could easily spend half a day here.
+It’s a bit expensive when you consider you’re just paying for access to a short walk, but it’s worth it to experience the cascades and waterfalls – just allow plenty of time and pick quiet day.